Change from cabinet to committee system

 The group members are the leaders of political groups on the council – Cllr Jim Martin (Green), Cllr Tim Prater (Lib Dem), Cllr Connor McConville (Labour), Cllr Jenny Hollingsbee (Conservative) and Cllr Paul Thomas (Independent).

-The group is to meet monthly and the meetings can be viewed online on the dates listed at the bottom of this page.
+The group is to meet monthly and the meetings can be viewed online The next meeting is on Wednesday 24 April at 12.30pm.

-The group will make recommendations about a committee structure and it is anticipated that the final decision will be made by full council in January 2024.
+The group will make recommendations about a committee structure and final decision about the structure will be made by full council.

 Minutes of the meetings can be found at Browse meetings - Constitution Working Group | Folkestone & Hythe District Council (moderngov.co.uk)